 It is important to determine the goal of the overall campaign.
 The goal will determine the structure of the plan.
 Simply stated: A reach campaign should include numerous stations over an extended period of time.
 If the goal is to increase frequency, then the converse is true: Reduce the number of stations and weeks and increase the number of spots placed on the stations purchased.

 Radio remains relevant in today's world of time-starved consumers.
-As the original mobile and social medium, it provides programming content meeting the entertainment needs of people according to their demography, geography, ethnography, etc. via nearly 11,000 commercial on-air stations, over 7,200 streaming stations (Source: FCC; MStreet; Inside Radio, 2014) and more than 2,200 stations (Source: iBiquity/HD Radio, January 2015) broadcasting multiple HD Radio channels.
+As the original mobile and social medium, it provides programming content meeting the entertainment needs of people according to their demography, geography, ethnography, etc., via its thousands of commercial radio stations, streams, multicasts and podcasts.

-Radio is ubiquitous, reaching consumers on-air, online, on site and on demand - whether they are at home, at work or in their car.
-It is a passive medium allowing consumers to multi-task and listen while they work or play - essential in today's world.
+Radio is ubiquitous, reaching consumers on-air, online, on-site and on demand whether they are at home, at work or in their car.
+It is a passive medium allowing consumers to multi-task and listen while they work or play in today's world.

 It is a reach medium, delivering messages 24/7 to consumers personally, one-on-one, in an attentive environment.
 It provides information as it reaches consumers closest to their time of purchase, as they drive to or from work, or even during a lunch break.
 When used synergistically with other media, it increases brand awareness, brand recall, and an advertiser's ROI.
 In various studies, it has also proven to increase website visitation and purchase likelihood.

 Radio's core strength continues to be the power of words and sound.
-With its human voice to convince it can be used as a branding medium.
-Advertisers continue to use DJ endorsements to build trust and drive business with DJs often providing personal experiences with the brand, on-air mentions and authentic chatter within their shows.
+With its human voice to convince, it can be used as a branding medium.
+Advertisers continue to use radio personality endorsements to build trust and drive business, with these same personalities often providing personal experiences with the brand, on-air mentions and authentic chatter within their shows.

 Which commercial length is most effective?
 This is a difficult question to answer, as spot length must be dictated by the goal of the message.
 Allowing an ad budget to dictate the length of the ad is the most common mistake made by advertisers.
 Never try to get by with :15s and mentions when :30s or :60s are called for to adequately convey your message.